2023 Most Popular Allied Health Services Undergraduate Certificate Trade Schools in Minnesota

 While working on their Undergraduate Certificate, medical assisting majors at LSC accumulate an average of around $16,030 in student debt.

-Out of the 16 schools in Minnesota that were part of this year’s ranking, Riverland Community College landed the # 4 spot on the list.
-Located in the distant town of Austin, Riverland Community College is a public college with a small student population.
+A rank of #4 on this year’s list means Riverland Community College is a great place for allied health & medical assisting services students working on their undergraduate certificate.
+Located in the distant town of Austin, Riverland Community College is a public school with a small student population.

 You’ll be in good company if you decide to attend Anoka Technical College.
 It ranked #5 on our 2023 Most Popular Allied Health Services Undergraduate Certificate Trade Schools in Minnesota list.
 Anoka Technical College is a small public school located in the large suburb of Anoka.